-Where the school becomes the subject of a complaints campaign from complainants who are not connected with the school, after careful consideration and where appropriate, a standard, single response will be published on the school's website.
+Where the school becomes the subject of a complaints campaign from complainants who are not connected with the school, a standard, single response will be published on the school's website.
 If the school receives a large number of complaints about the same subject from complainants who are connected to the school, e.g. parents, each complainant will receive an individual response.